THE

 In the US, Vale has campaigned around sexual assault, migrant justice, police accountability, and has won unions with graduate students and nurses.

-She is the Organizing Director with Justice is Global and loves cooking, hiking, and learning new stuff.
+She is the Political Director with Justice is Global and loves cooking, hiking, and learning new stuff.

 You’re a builder, baby, Here I am, a stone